What Do S&C Coaches Actually Do?

 - Introduction

-- Summary & Recommendations
+- Summary

 Introduction

 Due to the diverse range of responsibilities, the S&C coach needs to have a broad skill set and is essentially a master generalist.
-This raises the question – what do s&c coaches actually do?.
+This raises the question – what do S&C coaches actually do?

-As part of this article, a short online survey was conducted with 35 S&C coaches working in elite sport to establish an understanding of what they actually do as part of their daily routines.
+As part of this article, a short online survey was conducted with 35 S&C coaches working in elite sports to establish an understanding of what they actually do as part of their daily routines.
 The statistics presented in the ‘What we know Vs. What we do not know’ section is taken from this survey.

 The daily tasks for S&C coaches can vary greatly depending on whether you work in a team or individual sport, the level of the club or athlete, what resources and facilities are available, how much of your time has been contracted and perhaps most importantly the club or athlete culture.

-It is important to determine what clubs and organisations expectations are of the S&C coach and their roles and responsibilities.
+It is important to determine what clubs’ and organisations’ expectations are of the S&C coach and their roles and responsibilities.
 These can alter significantly based on the variables presented above, so in order to gain a clearer understanding of what an organisation wants and expects from an S&C coach, 5 job descriptions were coded to identify essential responsibilities.
+The job descriptions were taken from elite-level organisations and clubs including an institute of sport, Rugby, Football, University Elite Program, and Basketball.

-The job descriptions were taken from elite level organisations and clubs including an institute of sport, Rugby, Football, University Elite Program, Basketball.
-Below are 5 common tasks or duties which appeared on all job specifications in exact or similar terms.
+Below are 5 common tasks or duties that appeared on all job specifications in exact or similar terms.

 - Design of periodized weight room training programs, including the coaching of all sessions.